-A word of caution about spicy.
+A word of caution about spiciness.
 Truth be told, I grew up in a sheltered, spice deprived, environment.
 I did not eat a red or green hot pepper until my older teen years.
 I fell in love with Mexican food on a trip to New Mexico.
 That being revealed, spicy is a relative term.
 I have friends who can eat raw green hot peppers like I would eat peeled raw cucumbers.
 Not pausing, not choking or having your face turn red.
 So know your eating buddies, and be sensitive to newbie pallets.
 There is a reason most stores bought Salsa in the jar has mild, medium, and hot spice level warnings.

 Keep in mind:

 - Canning can be fun and creative.
 Use tested recipes as there are food related concerns to canning.